 San Francisco rents are some of the most expensive in the nation.
 The average rent for a 2-bedroom apartment in the City is about $4,400.
 With wages unable to keep up with the continually rising rent costs, many Bay Area tenants are paying more than 30% of their income to rent and are unable to afford adequate housing.
 San Francisco landlords are notorious for taking advantage of their tenants and prospective tenants in order to maximize their personal financial gains.
 Landlords count on tenants not knowing or understanding the many renter’s rights that exist under California law and the San Francisco Rent Ordinance.
 Low-income, the elderly, the disabled, and minority communities are often affected disproportionately by the high rents and scarce affordable housing.
 Understanding what San Francisco tenant rights exist for renters will help keep people from being displaced from their homes.

 Decades ago the City enacted the San Francisco Rent Stabilization and Arbitration Ordinance to address displacement of long-term tenants in an increasingly expensive rental housing market.
-The Rent Ordinance provides two protections: rent control and eviction control.
-A landlord can only raise the rent a certain small percentage each year and can only evict a tenant for one of the just cause reasons enumerated in the law.
-Tenants that live in buildings built before 1979, including illegal units, are covered by the San Francisco Rent Ordinance.
-Tenants that live in a single-family home or condominiums and moved in on or after January 1, 1996 do not have rent control protection but do have eviction protection under the San Francisco Rent ordinance.
+The San Francisco Rent Ordinance provides two protections: rent control and eviction control.
+A landlord can only raise the rent a certain small percentage each year and can only evict a tenant for one of the just-cause reasons enumerated in the law.

 The San Francisco Rent Board is the body that enforces the rules and regulations of the Rent Ordinance.
 The Rent Board will only hear matters that are covered under the Rent Ordinance such as an unlawful rent increase or a reduction in services issue.
 Other claims that a tenant’s rights have been violated such as a breach of a lease agreement, security deposit returns, and harassment are issues that the court must decide.
 Tenants can generally handle filing most petitions with the Board on their own.
 While the Rent Board does counsel tenants on San Francisco renters rights under the ordinance, it does not provide an attorney to any party nor does it give legal advice.